 .
 Penny Rosenwasser.com

 Carole Barlas, Ph.D.

 is an adult educator and independent consultant in the field of organizational development and transformative learning.
 She has been an adjunct professor at the California Institute of Integral Studies and St. Mary’s College.
 Carole is now retired and is an exhibited painter and a yoga practitioner.
 She is a white Jewish woman and has two adult children and two grandsons.

 Doug Paxton, Ph.D.

 is a learner and educator who is passionate about how we learn from our experience and connect to people and places around us.
 His Ph.D. in Transformative Learning led to his dissertation research on how white people can work together to address racism in themselves and in organizations.
 He is on the faculty at Saint Mary's College of California.
-Born in Kentucky, he now lives in San Francisco with his domestic partner Joe Vassallo.
+Born in Kentucky, he now lives in San Francisco with his husband Joe Vassallo.